mossadnik/probabilistic-tf-idf/Readme.md

+# probabilistic-tf-idf

-# probabilistic-tf-idf - A"A trainable variant of tf-idf matching"
+A trainable variant of tf-idf matching